Fashionably Late (Falling in Reverse album): Singles and promotion

 The second single, "Fashionably Late", was released on May 20, 2013.
 The song featured a sound reminiscent of the first Falling in Reverse album, The Drug in Me Is You, and received much more positive reviews than "Alone" from both critics and fans.

 To promote the album, Falling in Reverse went on tour from May to July 2013, including the 2013 Vans Warped Tour.
 On May 13, Falling in Reverse announced on Twitter that the band had cancelled tour dates due to lead singer Radke expecting the birth of his first child with Crissy Henderson.
 Falling in Reverse officially stated on Facebook: "Our apologies but Falling in Reverse has to cancel the rest of the dates scheduled in May.
 Ronnie will not be able to appear, as his girlfriend is about to give birth to their first child and he needs to be by her side.
 Thanks for your understanding.
 See you soon."
 They also canceled the dates to play Warped Tour.
 The tour released the following statement regarding the band's decision: "Falling in Reverse are withdrawing from performing on this summer's Warped Tour.
 Lead singer Ronnie Radke's fiancé is pregnant with their first child who is due shortly.
 Radke has made the decision that it's important to be home with his newborn this summer.
 The band offers sincere apologies to all of their fans who purchased tickets."

 On May 30, 2013, another song was released titled "Born to Lead".
-Like "Fashionably Late", it has a sound reminiscent of the band's first album, The Drug in Me Is You, but with a more hardcore edge.
-Fans and critics have compared the song to their previous song "Goodbye Graceful" with good reviews.
-Whether the song is a single or not is yet to be confirmed.

-On June 12, Epitaph Records uploaded the entire album to their YouTube channel, five days before the album's official release.

 Following the cancellation of dates for their tour and Warped Tour, Falling in Reverse celebrated the release of Fashionably Late with a special performance at the Roxy in West Hollywood, California, on June 18, 2013.
-The set of one hour was broadcast online and presented by Hot Topic.
+The one hour set was broadcast online and presented by Hot Topic.